 When all is said and done, we simply don't know whether ESP exists.
 Given what we do understand about the way physics operates in the universe, ESP doesn't make any sense, but this is not a valid reason to rule it out.
 In the history of mankind, thinkers have reevaluated their model of the universe many times in response to new evidence.
 The scientific process is never about deciding what can't be; it's always about figuring out what is.

-For much more information about ESP, including intriguing experiments, famous predictions and notable frauds, browse the links on the next page.
+For much more information about ESP, including intriguing experiments, famous predictions and notable frauds, browse the links below.